Xanax Overview

 • Amnestic (It has a negative impact on memory while actively in a user’s system)

-After its approval, Xanax grew rapidly in popularity over the next several decades.
-In fact, Xanax was the 12th-most-prescribed pharmaceutical drug in the United States in 2010.
+After its approval, Xanax multiplied in popularity over the next several decades.
+Xanax was the 12th-most-prescribed pharmaceutical drug in the United States in 2010.
 Somewhat ironically, it has been favored by medical professionals because Xanax isn’t as harsh on the body as barbiturates and even other benzodiazepines, but it has also quickly become one of the preferred pharmaceutical drugs of substance abusers.

 Understanding the Effects of Xanax Dependence